 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your business finance degree online at SNHU include:

-SNHU’s business finance degree online will prepare you to pursue a wide variety of business- and finance-related careers.
-Employment opportunities for financial analysts and managers in nearly every industry are on the rise, thanks to new financial regulations and technology.
+SNHU's business finance degree online will prepare you to pursue a wide variety of business- and finance-related careers such as:

-According to the U.S. Bureau of Labor Statistics, employment of financial analysts is projected to grow 16 percent through 2022.
-Jobs for financial managers are expected to grow 9 percent through 2022, about as fast as the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of financial analysts is projected to grow 11 percent through 2026.* In addition, jobs for financial managers are expected to grow 19 percent through 2026, about as fast as the average for all occupations.*

 In this BS degree program, you’ll learn how to apply theory to the real world of international and domestic finance.
 You’ll also develop the analytical and quantitative skills needed for corporate and individual financial management industries.